Interested in Serving on a District Council?

 (Source: Illinois Municipal Code, 65 ILCS 5/3.1-10-5, and Municipal Code of Chicago, 2-80-070(b))

-- You’ll need to file a Statement of Candidacy with the Chicago Board of Election Commissioners
+- File a Statement of Candidacy with the Chicago Board of Election Commissioners

-- You’ll need to gather signatures on nominating petitions from eligible voters who support you and file them with the Chicago Board of Election Commissioners
+- Gather signatures on nominating petitions from eligible voters who support you and file them with the Chicago Board of Election Commissioners

 - The number of signatures you need depends on the number of registered voters in your police district.
 It’s probably between 300-700 signatures

-- You can start collecting signatures on August 30, 2022
+- You can start collecting signatures in August 2026

-- You’ll need to file a Statement of Economic Interest with the Cook County Clerk by November 28, 2022
+- File a Statement of Economic Interest with the Cook County Clerk by a date in November 2026 (date to be determined)

-- You’ll need to file a Statement of Financial Interest with the City of Chicago Board of Ethics within five days of qualifying as a candidate
+- File a Statement of Financial Interest with the City of Chicago Board of Ethics within five days of qualifying as a candidate

 - If you accept campaign contributions or spend more than $5000 on your campaign, you’ll need to file campaign disclosure documents with the Illinois State Board of Elections